GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 {% endAside %}

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Ce9YHacO35q8t5wbmFp9.svg", alt="The total number of requests since DevTools was opened", width="705", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/20mIck1GaPzmjeHtrnbd.png", alt="The total number of requests since DevTools was opened.", width="800", height="428" %}

-**Figure 30**.
-The total number of requests since DevTools was opened

-### View the total download size {: #total-size }
+### View the total size of transferred and loaded resources {: #total-size }

-The total download size of requests is listed in the Summary pane, at the bottom of the Network panel.
+DevTools lists the total size of transferred and loaded (uncompressed) resources in the **Summary** pane, at the bottom of the **Network** panel.

 {% Aside "caution" %}